 (d) Other Requirements

-You must be aware of various additional requirements, beyond just obtaining licenses, to operate a landscaping business in Delaware in a legally compliant manner.
+You must be aware of various additional requirements, beyond just obtaining licenses, to operate a landscaping business in Delaware in a legally compliant manner, especially if you provide lawn care Delaware services.

 i.
 Surety Bond

-A surety bond is not legally required for all landscapers in Delaware; however, it is recommended for businesses that wish to establish trust with clients and bid on large projects.
+A surety bond is not legally required for all landscapers in Delaware; however, it is recommended for businesses that wish to establish trust with clients and bid on large projects, including those related to landscaping Middletown DE.
 A standard bond value is approximately $1,000, although it may vary depending on the project’s scale.

 ii.
 Insurance